jphan0/spot/README.md

 - [x] Re-style to provide more of an offline/90s vibe
 - [x] Implement YouTube API and add download song option
 - [x] Add in Spotify playlist search
+- [x] Implement YouTube playlist download
+- [x] Reduce number of YouTube API calls
+- [ ] Add Queues to prevent timeout on playlist download
+- [ ] Add animation to show download in progress
 - [ ] Add in scheduled task to remove temporary files every X minutes
-- [ ] Add animation to show download in progress
-- [ ] Implement YouTube playlist download
-- [ ] Reduce number of YouTube API calls

 ## Requirements